AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

 - Virtual functions implement a _single dispatch_ (virtual on its caller object).
 - C++ has no direct support on _multiple-dispatching_ (making a function virtual on both its caller object and its parameters).
+- There is **no** perfect way to implement multiple-dispatching.
-  All methods to implement multiple-dispatching in C++ come with major flaws.
+  All possible implementations come major flaws.
-  Your best recourse is to _modify your design to eliminate the need_.
+  Your best recourse is to _modify your design to **eliminate the need**_.
 - Multiple dispatching can be implemented via the following ways (all come with major flaws!):
-  - Using virtual functions and RTTI: yields type-based function calls that are hard to maintain and to extend.
+  - **Using virtual functions and RTTI**.
+    This yields type-based function calls that are hard to maintain and to extend.
-  - Using virtual functions only: implement double-dispatching as two single dispatches, the first virtual function call determines the dynamic type of `object1`, and the latter decide that of `object2`.
+  - **Using virtual functions only**.
+    To implement double-dispatching as two single dispatches.
     All classes have to be modified and recompiled for new-typed object extension.
-  - Manually emulate virtual function tables:
+  - **Manually implement virtual table to non-member functions**.
+    If the virtual table pointed to member functions, adding new-typed objects would still lead to recompiling.
+    Reusing old functions on new objects derived from old classes still require recompiling, so either give up reusing old functions, or recompile.

 As the spaceships, space stations, and asteroids whiz around in your artificial world,